 - An overview of the process for starting your work-related illness claim, and how we can simplify the whole process, and get your claims started right away.

 - An introduction to the national claims service that we offer to people all across the UK.
-This is an effective way to have your workplace injury claim processed, at absolutely no financial risk to yourself.
+This is an effective way to have your accident at work claim processed, at absolutely no financial risk to yourself.

 If you need more information on any of the topics covered in this guide, or simply need some advice on how best to proceed with your claim, then call our claims team on the number at the bottom of the page.
 They will be able to provide you with the assistance that you need.